d-krupke/cpsat-primer/README.md

 #### Implemented Changes:

-We have introduced the new class `_BonusVariables` for managing bonus-related variables, and creating them only when accessed.
-This lazy construction ensures that only necessary variables are generated, reducing memory usage and computational overhead.
+We have introduced the new class `_CombiVariables` that manges auxiliary variables indicating that a pair of items were packed, allowing to give additional bonuses for packing certain items together.
+Theoretically, there is a square number of possible combinations, but there will probably only be a handful of them that are actually used.
+By creating the variables only when they are accessed, we can reduce memory usage and computational overhead.

 ```python
 from ortools.sat.python import cp_model